 By: Gabriel Pabico Lalu – Reporter / @GabrielLaluINQ

-As of Tuesday, Luzon is still under an enhanced community quarantine (ECQ) due to the rising COVID-19 cases.
-The Department of Health said that there are already 552 confirmed cases in the Philippines, 35 of which have already died while at least 20 have recovered.
+Duterte placed Luzon under an enhanced community quarantine due to the rising COVID-19 cases in the Philippines.
+The Department of Health said that as of Tuesday, there are 187 patients in the Philippines who test positive for COVID-19, while 12 have died from the disease.

 The COVID-19 is a respiratory disease caused by the novel coronavirus that first emerged in China’s city of Wuhan in Hubei province in late 2019.